C2SM/c2sm.github.io/tasks/tasks_from_third-party_projects.md

 The core team's contributions consist largely of technical model development and support tasks.
 Individual tasks may also include setting up and maintaining a project website, or organizing individual workshops or seminar series.

 ## Procedure for Proposing Participation in a Third-Party Project
-- The project PI contacts the C2SM Executive Director (ED) at the proposal stage by submitting a written proposal similar to the task proposals for group tasks.
+- The project PI contacts the C2SM Executive Director (ED) at the proposal stage by submitting a written proposal similar to the task proposals for group tasks;
-- The ED, along with an assigned core team member, will provide feedback to the PI and may review the proposal again.
+- The ED, along with an assigned core team member, will provide feedback to the PI and may review the proposal again;
-- If the proposal meets the above conditions, C2SM will consider it accepted and reserve time for its execution in the following year.
+- If the proposal meets the above conditions, C2SM will consider it accepted and reserve time for its execution in the following year;
 - C2SM will reserve approximately 3-7 person months (0.3-0.6 FTE) per year for tasks from external projects.